pombreda/getpaid/trunk/products/PloneGetPaid/readme.txt

   Project leaders: Kapil Thangavelu is the chief architect and author of the product.
 Christopher Johnson is the project organizer.
 Jon Stahl is the project's NGO Liason.

   Lots of people have contributed to this project through our sprints.
 Thanks to all those who participated in the BBQSprint, Google DocComm Sprint, and i18n Sprint.
 For more complete list of credits, please see "GetPaid Credits":http://plonegetpaid.com/about/credits/

+  This second release has been made possible by a lot of help from the great GetPaid community, including Liam, Lucie, Perrito, and Maurits.
+We are also grateful for the companies that have used GetPaid and contributed a lot to its improvements, including "ifPeople":http://www.ifpeople.net, "SixFeetUp":http://sixfeetup.com, and "Abstract Edge":http://abstractedge.com .

   Special thanks to our sponsors that helped us "social source" this project!